All Episodes

 Never met him in person, but I don't think his chances for the presidency are that good.

-Arkansas Governor Mike Huckabee said uh Wednesday today that the nation's being given a chance to make up for past racism by the way it handles the influx of Hispanics.
+If this report from our buddies at Newsmax is true, Arkansas Governor Mike Huckabee said Wednesday, today, that the nation's being given a chance to make up for past racism by the way it handles the influx of Hispanics.

-Huckabee, a Republican considering a run for president 2008, said Arkansas has made progress on racial justice and has a fresh opportunity to do the right thing in the way it welcomes the growing Hispanic population.
+Huckabee, a Republican, considering a run for president 2008, said Arkansas has made progress on racial justice and has a fresh opportunity to do the right thing in the way it welcomes the growing Hispanic population.

-One of the great uh challenges facing us is that we do not commit the same mistakes with our growing Hispanic population we did with African Americans 150 years ago and beyond.
+One of the great challenges facing us is that we do not commit the same mistakes with our growing Hispanic population we did with African Americans 150 years ago and beyond.

-We're still paying the price for that.
+We're still paying a price for that.

 The pathetic manner in which this country handled that.